titzer/virgil/README.md

 Embedded Systems (CASES ’07).
 Salzburg, Austria.
 October 2007.

 * Ben L. Titzer.
 [Virgil: Objects on the Head of a Pin](https://dl.acm.org/doi/10.1145/1167473.1167489).
 In Proceedings of the 21 st Annual
 Conference on Object-Oriented Systems, Languages, and Applications (OOPSLA '06).
 October 2006.

 ### Tutorial programs

+There are lots of example programs in [doc/tutorial](doc/tutorial).

 ## License